kuz-lab/homelab/README.md

 A self-hosted infrastructure environment built on Proxmox, OPNsense, and five-VLAN network segmentation — designed and operated as a real working lab for networking, security operations, and systems administration.

-Built as part of a career transition into SOC analysis and infrastructure support.
-Everything here runs 24/7 and doubles as my daily-use environment.
+This homelab runs 24/7 and serves as my real daily-use environment, not just a test setup.

 > **At a glance:** Two Proxmox hosts · five VLANs · OPNsense firewall · 13 services · Wazuh SIEM · Caddy reverse proxy · Tailscale remote access · UPS with automated shutdown · off-site backups